CORSIA: What eligibility decisions mean for carbon markets

 Yet concerns remain.
 As we have argued with SDSN and other partners in our guidance for measuring SDG impact, is not credible to claim positive contributions to SD without a) safeguards to ensure no negative impacts and b) independent verification.
 New tools that are expected to be used to retroactively demonstrate adherence to safeguards and contributions to sustainable development fall short of this credibility requirement.

-Gold Standard is ready to serve the CORSIA market by extending our labeling approach to new CORSIA-eligible schemes.
+Gold Standard is ready to serve the CORSIA market by extending our labelling approach to new CORSIA-eligible schemes.
 This was Gold Standard’s original remit more than 15 years ago -- ensuring quality for projects developed under the Clean Development Mechanism.
 Gold Standard can offer a similar quality label certification approach for those airlines looking to ensure higher assurance on sustainable development within their compliance commitments.

 2. Carbon credits are only appropriate for some types of Land Use activities, and even these must be managed with special caution.